digitalideation/gencg_h2501/SW04/day03.md

 <iframe src="../content/day01/07/embed.html" width="100%" height="350" frameborder="no"></iframe>
 {% endraw %}

+**Reference:**
+- **Digital Clock Art**: Minimalist digital clock visualizations are common in generative art and creative coding.
+The green-on-black aesthetic references classic digital displays and terminal interfaces.
+Similar approaches can be found in works exploring time as data visualization, such as projects on [OpenProcessing](https://www.openprocessing.org/browse/?q=digital+clock) and creative coding communities.
+- **Time as Generative Material**: The concept of using time as a generative parameter is explored in various generative art projects, where time becomes both subject and medium.
+This approach connects to broader themes in time-based media art.

 ### Exercise 2: Classic Analog Clock (Complex)

 This is a more complex visualization representing **cyclical time** through a traditional analog clock design.
 The code demonstrates advanced p5.js techniques including trigonometry, coordinate transformations, and layered visual elements.